 Performance tests are required to make sure your application will not crash under heavy traffic, and survive dates such as Black Friday or Christmas.
 Therefore, it is a very important phase of the web development process.

-JMeter is an open source and Java based that provides an GUI to create your test plans, and simulates browser behaviour by sending customized request to your webiste.
+JMeter is an open source and Java based that provides an GUI to create your test plans, and simulates browser behavior by sending customized request to your website.

 Installation and Execution

 tar -xf apache-jmeter-5.0.tgz